bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 packets, one for each private key needed for the multisignature withdrawal policy.
 Each packet includes the following information:

-* One private key -- an alphanumeric string used to secure the funds
+* One **private key** -- an alphanumeric string used to secure the funds
-* The cold storage address -- an alphanumeric string designating the virtual “location” of the funds
+* The **cold storage address** -- an alphanumeric string designating the virtual "location" of the funds
-* The “redemption script” -- an additional code needed to access funds, shared by all private keys.
+* The **"redemption script"** -- an additional code needed to access funds, shared by all private keys.

 Technical details: The Glacier protocol reuses Bitcoin addresses.
 See the